fengxia41103/myblog/content/dev/pandoc.md

 The pain, comes in when you need **collaboration** &mdash; ppl insist to use DOC and change tracking.
 Unbelievable.
-I think the biggest curse I have had in my professional training, is that I was introduced to the Latex so early that I simply could not stand the WORD, which makes me the super minority in corporate world.
+I think the biggest curse I have had in my professional training, is that I was introduced to the LaTex so early that I simply could not stand the WORD, which makes me the super minority in corporate world.
 I have been battling this all my career.
 I thought pandoc is gonna save the day, since I'm now dealing with _technical_ people now.